astrazeneca-cgr-publications/DrugnomeAI-release/README.md

 <br>

-### More about drugnomeAI
+### More about DrugnomeAI

 #### Labels
-- There are two types of labels available in drugnomeAI - Pharos labels and the ones representing Tiers.
+- There are two types of labels available in DrugnomeAI - Pharos labels and the ones representing Tiers.
 Only one type can be be used at once, however it is possible to select multiple labels of the same type for a single run.
 - The available options are the following:
     - Pharos labels:
          - `tclin`: Tclin